A11yTime/Accessibility-Considerations/README.md

 * Reduce cognitive load.
 * Eliminate distractions and enhance focus.
 * Offer help

-#### Color blindness
-* All content on the page must be understandable without relying on color alone (Combination of red and green)

 #### Hard of hearing
 * All video content must have captions and all audio only content must have transcriptions